OrganiZATOR User's Guide

 OrganiZATOR rest over three concepts whose understanding is crucial to get real benefit and avoid the risk of believing that the application is possessed by the devil at a given point.
 These are:

-• User (and its associated concept Access Level)
+• User (and its associated concept access level)

 • Application zone